 3. Distribution Transformers

 Distribution transformers normally have ratings of less than 200kVA.
-These transformers must work 24 hours to maintain the power supply; hence, they are designed to have lower iron losses.
+These transformers must work 24 hours to maintain the power supply; hence, they are designed to have lower iron losses(core losses).
 Usually, they don’t operate at full load; hence, they are designed to have greater efficiency even at smaller loads.

 After the voltage is stepped down by a distribution transformer, the output is taken out by the distribution conductors.
 These conductors have tappings through which the power is distributed from the distribution end to the consumers.
 As there are multiple tappings, the current through the distribution conductors is not the same.
-The voltage drop, however, in the distribution conductors must be as low as possible.
+The voltage drop, however, in the distribution conductors must be as low as possible (as voltage variation is the main design criteria for distributors).

 Service mains conductors are the conductors that connect the distribution conductor at the nearest pole to the consumer’s facility.